-Did you know that if you’re a woman, aside from smoking … your biggest risk factor for having heart problems is high blood pressure?…
+Did you know that if you’re a woman, aside from smoking … your biggest risk factor for having heart problems is blood pressure?…

-And this is because women have smaller blood vessels in the heart, making them more vulnerable to high blood pressure and inflammation of the blood vessels.
+And this is because women have smaller blood vessels in the heart, making them more vulnerable to blood pressure and inflammation of the blood vessels.

 In fact, the statistics are startling….

 Blood pressure problems affect one in four women, and kill significantly more women than men:

 59% of women compared to 44% of men with blood pressure problems, according to American Heart Association’s 2016 statistics.

 By the way, your goal for healthy blood pressure levels should be 120/80 or lower.

 What Causes Blood Pressure Problems In Women?